A border agent has died and two others are ‘gravely’ injured following a shootout off the coast of Puerto Rico early Thursday morning.

 Homeland Security Secretary Alejandro Mayorkas spoke about the tragedy in testimony before a Senate committee after learning of the shooting on Thursday, saying other agents on the scene were ‘gravely injured.’

-‘These are brave members of our Air and Marine Operations within U.S. In the event you loved this informative article and you would love to receive more info relating to EvDEn EVE nAKLiYaT assure visit our own website.
-Customs and Border Protection,’ he said.
+‘These are brave members of our Air and Marine Operations within U.S. Customs and Border Protection,’ he said.
 ‘So the difficulty of this job cannot be compared to the difficulty that our frontline personnel face every day.
+If you have any thoughts with regards to where by and how to use EvDeN eVe nakLiYAt, you can make contact with us at our webpage.
 Their bravery and selfless service should be recognized.’

 Air and Marine Operations employs about 1,650 people and is one of the smaller units of CBP, the largest law enforcement agency in the United States that also includes the Border Patrol.